Most awarded sign company in Australia prepares for liquidation

 Kingman Signs operated for almost four decades and the employment of up to 70 employees remains unknown after the company went into voluntary administration on 29 January with John Bumbak from KordaMentha appointed.

-In documents obtained by Sprinter, Bumbak has told creditors on 5 March they will decide on the future of the business, but “a Deed of Company Arrangement is unlikely given that the company has creased trading”.
+In documents obtained by Sprinter, Bumbak told creditors on 5 March they will decide on the future of the business, but “a Deed of Company Arrangement is unlikely given that the company has creased trading”.

 Kingman Visual was established in Perth at one end of a horse arena at a property owned by Vernon and Dianne Kingman in 1994, but the family roots go back more than 100 years with Frank Kingman who began the family’s sign writing dynasty in 1922.